Home » All posts » Page 13

 Motorcycles Go the Distance for Missions

-On September 11-12, a group of 24 motorcycle riders covered a total of 419 miles in support of the ministries of VMMissions.
-Despite ominous skies, the first group left Harrisonburg early Friday morning, and met up with another pack of riders at Powhatan Mennonite Church.
-VMMissions workers Tyler and Kendra Yoder met them to share about their church planting work in nearby Richmond.
+In September, 24 motorcycle riders covered a total of 419 miles in support of the ministries of VMMissions.
+Despite ominous skies, the first group left Harrisonburg early Friday morning, and met up with other riders at Powhatan Mennonite Church.

 Read More